se-edu/se-book/revisionControl/what/q-tick-rcs-benefits.md

 <question>

 - [ ] a.
 Help a single user manage revisions of a single file
 - [ ] b.
-Help a developer recover from a incorrect modification to a code file
+Help a developer recover from an incorrect modification to a code file
 - [ ] c.
-Makes it easier for a group of developers to collaborate on a project
+Make it easier for a group of developers to collaborate on a project
 - [ ] d.
 Manage the drift between multiple versions of your project
 - [ ] e.
 Detect when multiple developers make incompatible changes to the same file
 - [ ] f.
 All of them are benefits of RCS